SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Experiment Implementation Details

-In this section, we provide additional experimental details as outlined in \cref{sec:experiment}.
+In this section, we provide additional experimental details.
 Firstly, to ensure reproducibility, we establish stable point-type prompts for each image, selecting positive points within the ground-truth instance segmentation mask.

 Secondly, we provide details regarding the datasets used in our experiments.
 For medical-related tasks, we utilize the Kvasir-SEG dataset, which comprises $800$ training images and $200$ testing images, as well as the ISIC2016 dataset, containing $900$ training images and $379$ testing images.
 For camouflaged datasets, we employ the CAMO and COD10K datasets.
 The CAMO dataset has $1,000$ images, with $750$ for training and $250$ for testing.
 In the COD10K dataset, we focus exclusively on camouflaged data, which includes $3,040$ images and $2,026$ images for training and testing, respectively.
 For the shadow dataset, we use the ISTD dataset, which consists of $1,330$ training and $540$ testing images.
+To support reverting \method to the original SAM, we train the \textsl{Module Selector} on 100 samples from the COCO subset after CL.
+This subset, sourced from prior work~\cite{CLSAM}, contains 200 COCO samples.
+We randomly select 100 samples for training the \textsl{Module Selector} and use the remaining 100 for testing.
+Except the datasets we used in the main paper, we also test the performance of \method and other CL methods on CoSAM benchmark~\cite{CLSAM}.